jamestelcide-it/osticket-prereqs/README.md

 <!-- ![image](https://github.com/user-attachments/assets/0403557d-b8f2-4488-949e-57a8369be586) -->
 </p>
 <p>
-We can then navigate to PHP Extensions in IIS Manager and enable php_imap.dll, php_inti.dll, and php_opache.dll in order to fulfil the previously crossed out recomendations for osTicket
+We can then navigate to PHP Extensions in IIS Manager and enable php_imap.dll, php_inti.dll, and php_opache.dll in order to fulfil the previously crossed out recommendations for osTicket
 </p>
 <br />